Metalhead (Black Mirror): Themes

 The episode can be seen to explore the AI control problem: Ed Cumming of The Telegraph questioned how one could "set limits on [the] ruthlessness" of a robotic guard dog.
 While watching the episode, Nick Harley of Den of Geek questioned whether the dogs were self-aware.
 Another Den of Geek critic, Ryan Lambie, believed the dogs are not artificial intelligence, as their "lack of empathy or emotional nuance" is suggestive of "cold, pre-programmed logic".
 Cultfix's Ryan Monty described the episode as a "pressing statement" on autonomous AI and drone warfare.
 Bishop commented that "Metalhead" may have been conceived with Amazon in mind, particularly its use of drones to carry packages.
 Before reaching the final twist, Harley suggested the episode could have been about health care in a world where medication is government-controlled and guarded by AI.

 Slade has stated that if there is a theme, it is "how important it is to hold onto our humanity".
 Commenting on the teddy bears, Emily VanDerWerff said in Vox that the message may be that humans are "ruthless in some contexts and quite stupid and soft in others".
 According to Scott Beggs of Nerdist, the episode implies "toys and art are just as vital to survival as the other stuff at the bottom of Maslow's hierarchy".
 Digital Spy's Steve O'Brien thought the moral is that "there's still room for a tender gesture" in the post-apocalyptic world.
 Bishop believed the story is about the "loss of human innocence" as a sacrifice for progress.
-Monty opined that the episode is about the triumph of "cold, calculated machine effectiveness" over human nature.
+Monty said the episode was about the triumph of "cold, calculated machine effectiveness" over human nature.

 Reviewers have commented on early dialogue in the car, when Bella, Anthony and Clarke pass some pigsties.
 Bishop believed it is a metaphor for economic inequality.
 VanDerWerff suggested the scene evokes predator and prey imagery, comparing it to George Orwell's dystopia Animal Farm.